 Subdivision (a).
-Subdivision (a) permits the introduction of & witness prior consistent statement if (1) evidence of a prior inconsistent statement of the witness; has been admitted for the purpose of attacking his credibility and (2) the prior consistent statement was made before the alleged inconsistent statement.
+Subdivision (a) permits the introduction of a witness' prior consistent statement if (1) evidence of a prior inconsistent statement of the witness has been admitted for the purpose of attacking his credibility and (2) the prior consistent statement was made before the alleged inconsistent statement.

-Under existing California law, evidence of a prior consistent statement apparently is admitted only to rebut a charge of bias, interest, recent fabrication, or other improper motive.
+Under existing California law, evidence of a prior consistent statement apparently is admitted only to rebut a charge of bias, interest, recent

+Prepared for Aug: 1964 Meeting fabrication, or other improper motive.
 See the Comment to subdivision (b).
-However, existing law may preclude admission of a prior consistent statement to rehabilitate a witness where a prior inconsistent statement has been admitted for the purpose of attacking his credibility.
+However, existing law may preclude admission of a prior consistent statement to rehabilitate a witness where only a prior inconsistent statement has been admitted for the purpose of attacking his credibility.
 See People v.
-Doyle, 48 Cal.
+Doyell, 48 Cal.
 85, 90-91 (1874).
 Nevertheless, when an attack has been made on the credibility of a witness by evidence of his prior inconsistent statement, evidence of his prior consistent statement clearly has probative value on the issue of his credibility when the consistent statement was made before the alleged inconsistent statement.
 Proof of a prior inconsistent statement necessarily is an implied charge that some intervening circumstance has influenced the witness' testimony at the hearing.
-Subdivision (a) makes it clear that evidence of the prior consistent statement is admissable under these circumstances.
-This is no more than a logical extension of the general rule that such evidence is admissible to rehabilitate a witness following an expressed or implied charge or recent fabrication.
+Subdivision (a) makes it clear that evidence of the prior consistent statement is admissible under these circumstances.
+This is no more than a logical extension of the general rule that such evidence is admissible to rehabilitate a witness following an or implied charge of recent fabrication. express